 Courses at your university

 As a Ph.D. student at Cornell, I was allowed to take any course, at no extra cost to me, including undergraduate courses outside my area of study.
 I took advantage of this opportunity to take computer science courses.
 Check whether your university gives you the same opportunity.

 MIT OpenCourseWare and edX have computer science courses freely available.
 I haven’t tried them, but if you are unable to take computer science courses at your university, this might be a good alternative.

 Udemy and Udacity also offer coding-related courses, though when I tried Udacity I found it to be frustratingly slow paced.
 My sense is that you should rely on sites like Udemy and Udacity only if you find it impossible to make progress on your own.

 What: A coding bootcamp is an intensive course in software engineering.
 Most bootcamps run for around three months and involve 60 to 70 hours of work a week.
-If you attend a good bootcamp, you can expect to get a software engineering job within a few months of graduation.
+If you graduate from a good bootcamp, you can expect to get a software engineering job within a few months of graduation.

 To be clear, you attend a bootcamp for the skills it gives you, not the credential.
 In a job interview, you would generally downplay the fact that you attended a bootcamp.

-Cost: Most bootcamps cost around $10,000-$20,000.
+Cost: Most bootcamps cost around $10,000 to $20,000.
 Some give you the option of signing an income sharing agreement.
 That means you pay nothing upfront, but pay a certain percentage of your salary for a certain amount of time after you get a job.
 17% for two years is a common rate I’ve seen.
 If you can afford it, paying upfront is probably the better option.

 Picking a bootcamp: Many bootcamps are bad.
 You should attend a good one, not a bad one.
 How can you tell whether a bootcamp is good?
 Online reviews of bootcamps (for example, on Switchup or Course Report), including bad bootcamps, are generally extremely positive.
 Ignore them.